 Under a renovation/new construction scenario, adverse indirect impacts could occur from renovation of the existing CHFB, and from new construction on the south or west end of the 92-acre site to be disposed.
-Under this scenario for Alternative 2, minor impacts to adjacent land uses from land disturbance (e.g., fugitive dust, noise, traffic) and site access could occur, similar to those described under Alternative 1

-Future Redevelopment (renovation scenario) and construction of the new USCIS building.
+Under this scenario for the Preferred Alternative, minor impacts to adjacent land uses from land disturbance (e.g., fugitive dust, noise, traffic) and site access could occur, similar to those described under Alternative 1 Future Redevelopment (renovation scenario) and construction of the new USCIS building.
 Under a demolition/new construction scenario, indirect impacts could occur from demolition of the existing CHFB and new construction on the 92-acre site to be disposed.
-Under this scenario for Alternative 2, there could be short-term moderate indirect impacts to adjacent land uses during construction (increased fugitive dust, traffic, or noise from construction activities).
-Impacts would be similar to those described under Alternative 1 Future Redevelopment (demolition/new construction scenario) and construction of the new USCIS building, but would be to a greater intensity as up to 92 acres of the site would be developed.
+Under this scenario for the Preferred Alternative, there could be short-term moderate indirect impacts to adjacent land uses during construction (increased fugitive dust, traffic, or noise from construction activities).
+Impacts would likely be similar to those described under Alternative 1 Future Redevelopment (demolition/new construction scenario) and construction of the new USCIS building, but could be to a greater intensity as up to 92 acres of the site could be developed.

-Future development and operation of the existing CHFB site under a renovation/new construction scenario or a demolition/new construction scenario would be similar to that described under Alternative 1 Future Redevelopment in that both scenarios would represent a change in land use and require re-zoning; however, Alternative 2 would require rezoning of the entire 92-acre site.
+Future development and operation of the existing CHFB site under a renovation/new construction scenario or a demolition/new construction scenario would likely be similar to that described under Alternative 1 Future Redevelopment in that both scenarios could represent a change in land use and require rezoning; however, the Preferred Alternative could require rezoning of the entire 92-acre site.
 Depending on the future use and how much of a change in land use it would represent from the current zoning (e.g., continued use as office space or mixed-use development), the potential impacts on land use could be slightly greater than under Alternative 1 given the larger area affected, and could be minor to moderate.
-New development plans would likely be consistent with the overall land use goals for this area and thus supported by the City of Laguna Niguel, given the commercial nature of this part of the City and assuming the development incorporates elements that reflect the unique character of the community.
+Any new development plans for a new commercial development would likely be consistent with the overall land use goals for this area and thus supported by the City of Laguna Niguel, given the commercial nature of this part of the City and assuming the development incorporates elements that reflect the unique character of the community.